 This is because these cleaners can damage the grout if they’re not absolutely necessary (such as when removing mold).
 When choosing grout cleaning tools for stained grout, opt for a brush with stiff bristles.
 Then, grab some water or some neutral cleaner and scrub the grout as hard as you can.

-It might take some time to remove the stains, but with enough effort, the stains should be buffed out of the grout soon enough.
+It might take some time to remove the stains, but with enough effort, they should be buffed out of the grout soon enough.
 As mentioned before, certain store-bought cleaners can damage your grout.
-Because of this, making your own cleaners can be a good option from time to time.
+Because of this, making your own cleaner can be a good option from time to time.

 A common DIY cleaner is a mixture of lemon juice, hydrogen peroxide, and a cream of tartar.
 When using this cleaner, scrub the grout first to remove any surface debris.
 Then, add the cleaner and let it sit for some time.